Seoul at a Glance

 Although Seoul is a very modern city, ancient Korean traditions still prevail.

 - Serviced apartments are furnished and come with hotel-like services and facilities.
-In addition, they are often located within close proximity of public transportation and tourist attractions.
+In addition, they are often located within close proximity to public transportation and tourist attractions.
 They are a convenient option for expatriates who come to Seoul on short-term assignments.
 Keep in mind, however, that serviced apartments are more expensive than regular apartments.

 - Private houses are particularly attractive for family life in Seoul.
 They are easier to find in the older neighborhoods north of the river.
-Most foreigners living in Seoul rent private houses in Itaewon, Ichon-dong and Pyeongchang-dong.
+Most foreigners in Seoul rent private houses in Itaewon, Ichon-dong and Pyeongchang-dong.